eolatham/smarthome-dashboard-simulation/team_norms.md

 ### Norm #15

-If the Team Leader is not functioning effectively, our team will discuss the concern together on Zoom and find a solution within **24 hours**.
+If the Team Leader is not functioning effectively, our team will discuss the concern together on Microsoft Teams and find a solution within **24 hours**.
 We will ask the Team Leader if they are having difficulty performing the assigned duties.
 If the answer is yes, the team will pull together and help the Team Leader within reason or ask for a new Team Leader volunteer.
 If the answer is no, the Team Leader will be informed of exactly how they are failing and given **24 hours** to rectify the situation.
 If they do not rectify the situation within **24 hours**, the professor will be notified and the Team Leader will be replaced.

 ### Norm #16